akumrao/mediaserver/src/sfu/README.md

 *For branch merge*
 git checkout master
 git pull
-git checkout test
+git checkout sdp
-git log master.. # if you're curious git merge origin/test # to update your local test from the fetch in the pull earlier
+git log master.. # if you're curious git merge origin/sdp # to update your local test from the fetch in the pull earlier

 When you're ready to merge back into master, git checkout master